 One fine day, I just sat down and told him that he had Blood Cancer and added that he would be fine by God’s grace.
-I gave him a laptop and gave him 40 minutes to write a one-page article about his fight with Blood Cancer.
+I gave him a laptop and 40 minutes to write a one-page article about his fight with Blood Cancer.
 It was a very positive moment.
 At that time, all we used to talk about was the mind, and he said that cancer is related to stress; this is all an 11-year-old could gauge.
-Forty minutes later, I took a printout and got fascinated because his words just came from the heart.
-I went to his school, and the principal was also touched and said that it would be published in the school magazine.
+Forty minutes later, I took a printout and was fascinated because his words came from the heart.
+I went to his school, and the principal was also touched and said it would be published in the school magazine.

 This incident altered and changed my life.
 I had people calling from some Gurudwara.
 I was in awe as to why they were doing it.
-I still remember an old gentleman who called me at 8:30 in the night and said that he had read the article in the morning and was very touched.
+I still remember an old gentleman who called me at 8:30 at night and said that he had read the article in the morning and was very touched.
 He was farming the whole day and just came to the STD booth.
-He said, “I cycled 20 km just to say that I am praying for your son.
+He said, “I cycled 20 km just to say I am praying for your son.
 All these things made me realize how beautiful the world is and how kind people are.

 I Found My Calling

-Besides that, three times a week, I go to AIIMS, and right opposite around, there is a Dharamshala where there are 300 people who sleep on the floor.
+Besides that, three times a week, I go to AIIMS, and right opposite, there is a Dharamshala where there are 300 people who sleep on the floor.
 I go there, put my hands on their shoulder and ask them how they feel or how they are doing with the medicines.
-I try to make them smile, and in the end, I just hug them.
+I try to make them smile, and in the end, I hug them.
 This is what I do, and it is something called emotional hand-holding.
 I believe it is such an integral part of any treatment.

 Change your mindset

-My son has become more caring
+My son has become more caring.

 Survivors inspire patients

-I have a purpose
+I have a purpose.